 L-Tyrosine & Antidepressants

-Antidepressants are divided into SSRI and SNRI, however they both deal with the neurotransmitters.
+Antidepressants are divided into SSRI and SNRI, however, they both deal with the neurotransmitters.
 Depression occurs when the chemicals in your brain (neurotransmitters) become unbalanced.
 The purpose of an antidepressant is to help realign and balance these neurotransmitters to relieve the symptoms of depression.
 Both, an SSRI and an SNRI both affect the absorption of serotonin, but the difference is that an SNRI also affects the norepinephrine levels in your brain.
 L-tyrosine may help to restore these neurotransmitters back to healthy levels.

 If you choose to supplement with L-Tyrosine, your brain will be increasing the levels of norepinephrine and dopamine, as mentioned above.
-This may help with withdrawal from antidepressants, and although may be what your brain needs, it’s still advised to supplement with caution.
+This may help with withdrawal from antidepressants, and although maybe what your brain needs, it’s still advised to supplement with caution.
 Amino acids can be used for enhancing effects of an already diagnosed antidepressant, or to help you prevent withdrawals if you’re getting off of an antidepressant.
 If you have a history of anxiety, you should be more cautious.

 Taking too much of a dose at once may make you feel more agitated, fidgety, or “hyped up.”
-If you’re already taking an antidepressant that has been properly prescribed to you, and you wish to take an amino acid along side with it, it is advised that you take one 4-6 hours before the other so that they each have their chance to work individually.
+If you’re already taking an antidepressant that has been properly prescribed to you, and you wish to take an amino acid alongside with it, it is advised that you take one 4-6 hours before the other so that they each have their chance to work individually.
 It’s also preferred that you take your amino acid on an empty stomach, or just about, otherwise it’ll be in a competition with the other natural occurring amino acids you get daily through your dietary protein.

 Take Home Message

-L-Tyrosine may be suitable for anyone who engages in long term physical training and exercising.
+L-Tyrosine may be suitable for anyone who engages in long-term physical training and exercising.
 In order to perform and recover correctly, your body needs the proper nutrients.
 As a supplementation, it is recommended to take between .5-1 gram once or twice a day.
 Try the smallest dose possible, to prevent any negative side effects before increasing the dosage.
 Of course, always consult with your doctor and/or nutritionist prior to any supplementations.
-It’s mostly important to go slow and use the smallest dosage.
+It’s most important to go slow and use the smallest dosage.
 Getting off of an antidepressant can be difficult, but amino acids and good nutrition can most certainly help in the most beneficial ways.